 You know, I tell you, he gave me one of the great campaign lines.

-It's called How's Your 401k doing?
+It's called, How's Your 401k doing?

-If the Dems won the election, in my opinion, and I feel strongly about this.
+Because I can say this, if the Dems won the election, in my opinion, and I feel strongly about this, the numbers right now, we hit record highs every day.

-We're I think we had 66 times now where we've hit a record high since the election.
+I think we had 66 times now where we've hit a record high since the election.

 66 times.